mixu/markdown-styles/readme.md

 - `--output <path>` specifies the output directory (default: `./output/`).
 - `--layout <path>` specifies the layout.
 It can be:
   - The name of a builtin layout, such as `github` or `mixu-page`.
-  - A path to a layout folder (full path, or path relative to `process.cwd`).
+  - A path to a layout folder (full path, or a path relative to `process.cwd`).
   - A layout folder consists of:
     - `./page.html`, the template to use in the layout
     - `./assets`, the assets folder to copy over to the output
     - `./partials`, the [partials](#partials) directory
     - `./helpers`, the [helpers](#helpers) directory
-  - Note that `--template`, `--asset-dir`, `--partials` and `--helpers` are deprecated.
-This simplifies the loading logic.
-You need to put each of those resources in the same layout folder.
 - `--export <name>`: Exports a built-in layout to a directory.
 Use `--output <path>` to specify the location to write the built-in layout.
 For example, `--export github --output ./custom-layout` will copy the `github` builtin layout to `./custom-layout`.
 - `--highlight-<language> <module>`: Specifies a custom highlighter module to use for a specific language.
 For example, `--highlight-csv mds-csv` will highlight any `csv` code blocks using the `mds-csv` module.
 - `--no-header-links`: If this flag is passed, the HTML for header links will not be generated.
 The hover links are enabled by default.